PaloAltoNetworks/cortex.pan.dev/docs/learn/about_cdl.md

 ## Overview

 The Cortex Data Lake API is a REST API with services and endpoints capable of accepting and returning `JSON` payloads/responses.
 The first of these services, `Query Service`, can be used to store and query logging service data.
-See the [CDL Schema Reference](#) guide for detailed descriptions of available log types.

 **Example endpoint**: `/query/v2/jobs`